fastai/fastpages/_posts/2020-09-23-codespaces.md

 According to the [docs](https://nbdev.fast.ai/), nbdev provides the following features:

-- Searchable, hyperlinked documentation.
+- Searchable, hyperlinked documentation, which can be automatically deployed to [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages).
 - Python modules, following best practices such as [automatically defining `__all__`](http://xion.io/post/code/python-all-wild-imports.html) with your exported functions, classes, and variables.
 - Pip and Conda installers.
-- Tests (defined directly in your notebooks, and run in parallel).
+- Tests defined directly in notebooks which run in parallel.
+This testing system has been thoroughly tested with [GitHub Actions](https://github.com/features/actions).
 - Navigate and edit your code in a standard text editor or IDE, and export any changes automatically back into your notebooks.

-Since you are in a notebook, you can also add charts, text, links, images, videos, etc, that is included automatically in the documentation of your library, along with standardized documentation generated automatically from your code.
+Since you are in a notebook, you can also add charts, text, links, images, videos, etc, that are included automatically in the documentation of your library, along with standardized documentation generated automatically from your code.
+[This site](https://docs.fast.ai/) is an example of docs generated automatically by nbdev.

 ## GitHub Codespaces

-Thanks to [Conda](https://docs.conda.io/en/latest/) and [nbdev_template](https://github.com/fastai/nbdev_template), getting set up to start using literate programming is far easier than it used to be.
-However, we realized it could be even easier, thanks to [GitHub Codespaces](https://github.com/features/codespaces).
-Codespaces is a fully functional development environment in your browser, that you can access without ever leaving GitHub.
-With Codespaces, you get the following in your browser:
+Thanks to [Conda](https://docs.conda.io/en/latest/) and [nbdev_template](https://github.com/fastai/nbdev_template), setting up a development environment with nbdev is far easier than it used to be.
+However, we realized it could be even easier, thanks to a new GitHub product called [Codespaces](https://github.com/features/codespaces).
+Codespaces is a fully functional development environment in your browser, accessible directly from GitHub, that provides the following features:

 1. A full VS Code IDE.
 2. An environment that has files from the repository mounted into the environment, along with your GitHub credentials.
-3. A development environment with depdencies pre-installed, backed by [Docker](https://www.docker.com/).
+3. A development environment with dependencies pre-installed, backed by [Docker](https://www.docker.com/).
 4. The ability to serve additional applications on arbitrary ports.
 For nbdev, we serve a Jupyter notebook server as well as a [Jekyll](https://jekyllrb.com/) based documentation site.
 5. A shared file system, which facilitates editing code in one browser tab and rendering the results in another.
 6. ... [and more](https://docs.github.com/en/github/developing-online-with-codespaces).

-We found that GitHub Codespaces eliminates all of the complexity of instantiating a literate programming environment.
 For [fastai](https://github.com/fastai), Codespaces enables developers to immediately participate without wasting time on DevOps or complicated setup steps.
-Most importantly, CodeSpaces allows people to quickly get started with creating their own software with literate programming.
+Most importantly, CodeSpaces with nbdev allows developers to quickly get started with creating their own software with literate programming.

 ## A Tour of nbdev + Codespaces